axju/axju.github.io/content/articles/security/003-metasploit.rst

   [*] Using URL: http://192.168.178.41:80/
   [*] Server started.

-If you now visit  http://192.168.178.41/ with Internet Explorer,m you should see something like:
+If you now visit  http://192.168.178.41/ with Internet Explorer, you should see something like:

 .. code-block:: bash